 - Pour marinade from artichoke hearts over cooked pasta along with bottled Italian dressing; add garlic and stir well

-- Add green onions, zucchini, mushrooms, peas, cherry tomatoes, olives and minced parsley
+- Add green onions, zucchini, mushrooms, peas, cherry tomatoes, olives, and minced parsley

-- Gently mix all ingredients thoroughly and allow to chill for several hours or overnight.
+- Gently mix all ingredients thoroughly and allow to chill for several hours or overnight

-- Taste before serving and adjust seasonings.
+- Taste before serving; adjust seasonings

 - Serve each portion on a red lettuce leaf